 by admin | Aug 15, 2019

 Thomas Minter is the Director of Operations CNCF Mongolia, and is also Christina Noble’s eldest grandson.
 His background is in business and entrepreneurship, having successfully run his own organisations for fifteen years before being asked by Christina Noble to take the reins in Mongolia.
-Thomas has now been in Mongolia for four-and-a-half years, during which time the Foundation’s staff has more than doubled from thirty to sixty-five, and the number of community development programmes, working with the country’s most disadvantaged families, has increased from five to eleven.
+Thomas arrived in Mongolia in 2013, during which time the Foundation’s staff has more than doubled from thirty to sixty-five, and the number of community development programmes, working with the country’s most disadvantaged families, has increased from five to eleven.

 Thomas, along with his mother and Foundation CEO Helenita Noble, sit on the Foundation’s International Board to ensure that Christina’s philosophy will always remain at the heart of, and forever continue to be the driving force of, the Christina Noble Children’s Foundation.

-Tom was appointed Director of the CNCF International Board January 2018.
+Thomas was appointed Director of the CNCF International Board in January 2018.

 Michael is a qualified Chartered Accountant from the UK and has spent the majority of his career working in Asia, principally in Hong Kong and the Philippines.

 He has a wide ranging experience fulfilling the roles of CEO, COO and CFO for various public and private companies in the telecommunications and fund management industries.

 Michael was appointed Director of Audit and Finance of the CNCF International Board in March 2018.

 Christine Cameron is the Senior Vice President & General Counsel of Turner International.
 In this role, she is responsible for overseeing all legal matters arising from Turner’s operations internationally, including in relation to content distribution, advertising sales, business development/M&A, programming acquisition, original production, licensing and merchandising, employment and regulatory matters.
 She manages a team of lawyers and support staff in 16 countries and is based in Hong Kong.